 Sarah Pierson Wolff

-I’ve been at Crossroads for almost 30 years and have served in a number of administrative and teaching positions allowing me to serve the students and their families from in a range of ways, all relationship-based.
+I’ve been at Crossroads for almost 30 years and have served in a number of administrative and teaching positions allowing me to serve the students and their families in a range of ways, all relationship-based.
 I earned my BA in English and Education from Colgate University and my MA in English Education from New York University (valedictorian in 1990).
 My first love is the classroom and anything to do with kids, books, writing, and ideas (though time spent on the coast of Maine is a close second).
 I chose to settle with my family right around the corner from Crossroads, making this community more than just my workplace.

 At Crossroads, I know my students well, and when they know I see them and believe in them, I can push, support, challenge, and engage them most meaningfully.
 I also love that humor and humility are center stage for all of us at Crossroads.